durul/wwdc2018/README.md

 - Integration: BitBucket and GitLab
 - New code snippets tool can accessible from Xcode Editor menu
 - Run the XCTest in the command line using the xcodebuild tool
 - Parallel testing by creating clones of the simulators.
-Clones delete automatically
+Clones delete automatically.
+Also Unit & UI parallel testing is available on iOS.
+Unit parallel testing is available on macOS.
   * `$ xcodebuild -project Demo.xcodeproj/ -scheme Demo -destination 'platform=iOS Simulator,OS=12.0,name=iPhone 7' clean build test CODE_SIGN_IDENTITY="" CODE_SIGNING_REQUIRED=NO -parallel-testing-worker-count 4`
 - Add specific test target
 - Viewing results in the test log and test report